fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 note => note.id
 ```

-Which is an arrow function written in a compact form.
+Which is an arrow function written in compact form.
 The full form would be:

 ```js
 (note) => {